Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

-Rozenman and Wigderson (see analysis in~\cite{Ta-Shma17}) introduced the following ``scalar amplification'' technique using walks on an (auxiliary) expander graph $X$, whose vertices are identified with elements of $S$.
-Let $W \subseteq S^t$ be the collection of all walks of length $(t-1)$ on $X$.
-Let $\matr f \colon S \to \set{\pm 1}$ be \emph{any} function.
-The collection $W$ naturally gives rise to a map $\matr T_W$ that lifts $\set{\pm 1}$-valued functions on $S$ to $\set{\pm 1}$-valued functions on $W$ by multiplication as follows
+\paragraph{Scalar amplification} Much of the earlier work has focused on the case of Abelian groups, especially $G = \Z_2^n$, as this has connections to other objects like error-correcting codes.

-In words, the value of each walk is given by the product of the values $\matr f$ assigns to its vertices.
-For a sufficiently ``pseudorandom''\footnote{This amounts to $X$ being sufficiently expanding.} collection $W$ and any function $\matr f$ satisfying $\bias(\matr f) \le \epsilon_0$, they argue that the bias of the amplified function, $\matr T_W(\matr f)$, decreases exponentially (roughly) as $\bias(\matr T_W(\matr f)) \le \epsilon_0^{t/2}$.
-Note that, when $\matr f$ is a character $\rho$ (later we will consider more general representations), we can use the homomorphism property to write
+{Rozenman and Wigderson introduced the approach of using expanders for ``scalar amplification'' via an iterated application of the expander mixing lemma (see~\cref{sec:eml} for details).
+Alon (in an unpublished email\footnote{We thank the anonymous reviewer for pointing out this reference.})} introduced the idea of using walks on an (auxiliary) expander graph $X$, whose vertices are identified with elements of $S$.
+The set $W \subseteq S^t$ is chosen to be the collection of all walks of length $(t-1)$ on $X$.
+This technique gives a $\lambda$-biased set $W$, of size $|W| \leq O(|S|/\lambda^{4+o(1)})$ (\cf~\cite{Ta-Shma17}), which is quite good but still sub-optimal ($\lambda^{-4}$ instead of $\lambda^{-2}$ ).